tikv/rfcs/text/2018-11-24-consistent-replica-read.md

    get the latest `CommitIndex` through the corresponding `uuid` from the `read_status`.
 3. Read data according to the state of applying.
-If the `ApplyIndex` greater than or eqaul to the corresponding latest `CommitIndex`, the request can be processed, rather than will push to the pending queue until it can be processed.
+If the `ApplyIndex` greater than or equal to the corresponding latest `CommitIndex`, the request can be processed, rather than will push to the pending queue until it can be processed.